s0lesurviv0r/BitTroll/README.md

 without sharing a common database.
 This feature allows the pushing node (sender) to share metadata to receiving node by calling a RESTful API endpoint on the receiving node.

+### Web UI
+The web ui supplied in BitTroll is contained in a single `index.html` file.
+It uses the RESTful API to communicate with the BitTroll backend.
+The `index.html` file is in the `templates` folder and could be easily replaced with something to suit your needs.
+Additionally, custom web interfaces can be written to utilize BitTroll's RESTful API.

 ## Running
 See command line help with `python main.py -h`